-Drama and Theatre Studies A Level is not only for those who wish to pursue a career in the Performance Arts and the entertainment industry.
-Although it is essential for those students who do want to work in this area, it also helps students to become confident, articulate adults who are able to collaborate as part of a team, with the self-motivation, initiative and creativity required for work and life in 21st century society.
+Drama and Theatre Studies A Level is not only for those who wish to pursue a career in the Performance Arts and the entertainment industry, although it is essential for those students who do want to work in this area.
+It also helps students to become confident, articulate adults who are able to collaborate as part of a team, with the selfmotivation, initiative and creativity required for work and life in 21st century society.

-Drama and theatre have always been at the heart of human expression and experience and are an important medium through which to convey views and ideas which have the potential and power to change society for the better.
+Drama and theatre have always been at the heart of human expression.
+Holistic experience is an important medium through which to convey views and ideas which have the potential and power to change society for the better.

 Performance work is developed through the study of a range of texts, practitioners and historical periods.
-Students are given several opportunities each year to work with and/or go to professional productions, such as at the RSC at Stratford upon Avon or at Shakespeare's Globe Theatre in London, Blah Blah Blah Theatre Company and Leeds University.
+Students are also given the opportunity to work with and/or go to productions at Bradford Alhambra and The Playhouse at Leeds.

-By studying plays and practitioners as actors, students gain the necessary skills to understand the role of the director.
-In the second year of the course they devise, perform and direct their own play and the written exam requires students to respond as directors.
+By studying plays and practitioners, students gain the necessary skills to understand the role of the performer, designer and director.
+In the second year of the course they devise, perform and direct their own play.
+Furthermore, the written exam requires students to respond as directors.
 Throughout the course students create notes which demonstrate their understanding of theatre and also require them to evaluate live theatre.